simulation-tree/serialization/README.md

 # Serialization
-Unmanaged library for working with JSON using readers and writers with bytes directly.
+Unmanaged library for working with JSON and XML using readers and writers with bytes directly.
+As well as intermediary types for representing objects within the supported formats.

 ### Reader and writer
-The reader and writer are used to iteratively progress over the JSON object.
+The reader and writers are used to iteratively progress over data.
+How the data is stored should be known ahead of time (and can be tested).
 ```cs
 using JSONWriter writer = new();
 writer.WriteStartObject();